 More from CyclingWeekly

 When it comes to selecting the right waterproof jacket for you, it can be a bit of a minefield with lots of technical terminology to wade through from a huge selection of clothing manufacturers.
-This guide is designed to help you find your ideal jacket, at the right price for you.
+There’s more information on the way waterproofing, breathability and other featured are graded below the list of our favourite jackets.

-We’ve rounded up a selection of the tyres that we’d recommend.
+But first – we’ve rounded up a selection of the jackets that we’d recommend.
 With each product is a ‘Buy Now’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 Our pick of the best waterproof cycling jackets

 Castelli Idro Pro Shake dry cycling jacket 9/10 (best on test award) – £335